Volume 9 (Shinhwa album)

 Volume 9, also known as 10th Anniversary album, is the ninth studio album of South Korean boy band Shinhwa.
 It was released on April 3, 2008, by Good Entertainment, marking the group's 10th anniversary.
 It was first released as a First Press Limited Edition, with 50,000 copies, each with a hologram serial number and a 120-page photobook.
 The regular edition was released a week later on April 10.
 "One More Time", a ballad track, was the lead track to be released, as a digital single on March 24, 2008.
+It was the group's last album released prior to their enlistment, as well as their final album released under Good Entertainment.

 A 20,000 copies repackaged White Edition was released on July 3, 2008, which included new track, "Destiny of Love" and a music video which feature footage from their Shinhwa Must Go On: 10th Anniversary Live concert held on March 29 and 30, 2008 at the Olympic Gymnastics Arena, Seoul.